krahets/hello-algo/en/docs/chapter_divide_and_conquer/binary_search_recur.md

 Divide and conquer can improve search efficiency because brute-force search can only eliminate one option per round, **while divide and conquer search can eliminate half of the options per round**.

-### Implementing binary search based on divide and conquer
+### Implementing Binary Search Based on Divide and Conquer

 In previous sections, binary search was implemented based on iteration.
 Now we implement it based on divide and conquer (recursion).